piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-11-10-Customizing-the-linux-zsh-terminal.md

 ---

 Hi There, As a linux enthusiast i always use terminal but many of the default linux terminals are boring and has no color, shape or functionality
+Today we will transform our terminal into wonderful and useable.

+>hello